contagon/handbook/handbook/0-introductory-overview.md

 Except where indicated otherwise:

 * The terms _bishop_ and _bishopric_ in this handbook refer also to branch presidents and branch presidencies.
 The terms _stake president_ and _stake presidency_ refer also to district presidents and district presidencies.
-For a summary of how the authority of district presidents differs from that of stake presidents, see [5.3](https://www.churchofjesuschrist.org/study/manual/general-handbook/5-stake-leadership?lang=eng¶=title_number15-p165#title_number15).
+For a summary of how the authority of district presidents differs from that of stake presidents, see [6.3](6-stake-leadership.md#63-differences-between-the-authority-of-district-presidents-and-that-of-stake-presidents).
 * References to wards and stakes also apply to branches, districts, and missions.
 * References to Sunday apply to whichever day the Sabbath is observed locally.
+* The term _unit_ refers to wards and branches.

-References to parents generally also apply to legal guardians.
+* References to parents generally also apply to legal guardians.

 The callings of bishop and branch president are not equivalent in authority and responsibility, nor are the callings of stake president and district president.
 The bishop is an office in the priesthood, and ordination is authorized only by the First Presidency.
 Stake presidents are called by General Authorities and Area Seventies.